Introduction: The growing importance of B2B customer portals

 Management of user accounts and permissions

-Practical Tip: Every function that your customers can perform themselves relieves your customer service and increases customer satisfaction.
+Practical tip: Every function your customers can handle themselves reduces the load on your customer service team and increases customer satisfaction.

-Product search is particularly important in the B2B sector as catalogs often contain thousands of items:
+Product search is especially important in B2B because catalogues often include thousands of items:

-Search by part numbers, manufacturer numbers, or EAN
+Search by article number, manufacturer number or EAN

 Similar and alternative products

-Practical Tip: Invest in a powerful search function with AI support that recognizes synonyms and industry-specific terms.
+Practical tip: Invest in a powerful search function with AI support that also recognises synonyms and industry-specific terms.

 Responsive design for all devices